• FAQ

 Clubs & Athletics

-• FAU High School is in a unique position to offer athletics through FHSAA while having club offerings both at FAU High School and at Florida Atlantic University.
+• FAU High School is in a unique position to offer athletics through FHSAA while having club offerings both at FAU High School and at Florida Atlantic.
 10th, 11th, and 12th-grade students are able to participate in most clubs at the University level and are welcome to start clubs and organizations at FAU High School through the appropriate channels.
-Please email Mrs. Hallstrom , Interim Assistant Principal, if you'd like to organize a new club.
+Please email Mrs. Hallstrom , Assistant Principal, if you'd like to organize a new club.

 2. When are tryouts?